Adam4991/Adam4991/README.md

 ## 🚀 Featured Project

 ### 🗂️ [Task Management Website](https://github.com/Adam4991/task-management-website)
-A full-stack web application built with React and structured for scalability.
-Includes:
+A full-stack React-based task management system with separate frontend and backend folders.

+**Highlights:**
-- 📦 Separate frontend and backend architecture
+- 🧩 Modular architecture for scalability
-- ⚙️ Scripts for build, test, and deployment
+- ⚙️ Build/test scripts included via Create React App
-- 🌐 Optimized for performance and usability
+- 🌐 Optimized for usability and performance
 - 🧪 Ideal for small to mid-scale deployments

 ---

 ## 🎯 Current Focus

-- Preparing for **Learnathon 2025** with emphasis on cloud services, web architecture, and diagnostic reasoning.
+- Preparing for **Learnathon 2025** with emphasis on cloud services, web architecture, and diagnostic reasoning
-- Expanding proficiency in **Azure orchestration**, including service dependencies and RBAC role design.
+- Expanding proficiency in **Azure orchestration**, including service dependencies and RBAC role design
-- Refining code for **edge-case logic puzzles** and constraint-heavy programming challenges.
+- Refining code for **edge-case logic puzzles** and constraint-heavy programming challenges
-- Improving **accessibility and usability** in web systems for non-standard user scenarios.
+- Improving **accessibility and usability** in web systems for non-standard user scenarios

 ---

 ## ✨ Philosophy

 > “Precision under constraint is the true test of clarity.”
-> I believe in building systems that adapt to real-world limitations, not just ideal conditions.
+> I believe in building software that adapts to real-world limitations—not just ideal conditions.

 ---

 ## 📬 Connect

-If you're working on web systems, cloud architecture, or logic-driven code challenges, I’d love to collaborate.
+If you're working on web apps, cloud platforms, or logic-driven development challenges, I’d love to collaborate.